tmaxmax/go-sse/README.md

 })
 ```

-All `Susbcribe` methods return a function that when called tells the connection to stop calling the corresponding callback.
+All `Subscribe` methods return a function that when called tells the connection to stop calling the corresponding callback.

 In order to work with events, the `sse.Event` type has some fields and methods exposed: